How to disable and enable a table trigger in SQL Server

 Triggers are a useful feature of database management systems such as SQL Server and Oracle.
 They are not a required feature of a database table, they are optional so you can decide whether you want one or not.

 A trigger is a stored procedure that is automatically execute when an operation such as an insert, update or delete occurs on a table row.
 They are executed per row not per operation.
+There are times when you want to disable a trigger because you don't want the operation to happen and then to re-enable once you have completed the operation.

 Disable Trigger on Table